-Situated minutes away from Downtown Richmond on a historic property, the Lewis Ginter Botanical Gardens is one of the most incredible spots in Central Virginia to see a variety of spring flowers.
+Situated minutes away from Downtown Richmond on a historic property, the Lewis Ginter Botanical Garden is one of the most incredible spots in Central Virginia to see a variety of spring flowers.
 Fifty acres of gardens include a conservatory with hundreds of orchids and several themed gardens, including a children’s garden that offers a treehouse and an adventure pathway.
 Whether you are visiting for a day of family fun or to bask in the beauty and charm, this year-round garden is particularly sweet in the spring.
-It is no surprise that Lewis Ginter Botanical Gardens is a top attraction in the Richmond region.
+It is no surprise that Lewis Ginter Botanical Garden is a top attraction in the Richmond region.

 Another gorgeous Richmond attraction, Maymont is a 100-acre property that was gifted to the community by Mr. James and Mrs. Sallie Dooley, who resided in the estate from 1893-1925.
 Maymont features several themed gardens including an Italian Garden made up of geometric flower beds, sculptures, and fountains that are reminiscent of the Villa Torlonia near Rome.
 Maymont’s Japanese Garden transports visitors with fragrant cherry blossoms in full bloom, water irises, and intricate stonework surrounding a tumbling waterfall.
 Stroll through their Arboretum or visit one of several specialty gardens to experience the beauty of the spring season.